davidudo/altschool-nodejs-project-one/README.md

 ## My process

 The design process I used to create this API is very simple.
-First of all I had to write down the basic files I will need and list the files that will be contained in each folder.
+First of all I had to write down the basic files and folders I will need and list the files that will be contained in each folder.
 While writing the code, there were three main stages in my design process which were:

 - Setup server with a request handler
 - Add routes to request handler and test them